Schools Local Offer

 - We use a positive behaviour approach to all types of behaviour with clear reward systems in place in all classes

 - For children with behavioural difficulties Individual Behaviour plans (IBP) are written alongside the child and parents.
-These outline specific issues and put relevant support in place.
+These outline specific difficulties and put relevant support is put in place.

 - Where necessary, outside agencies such as Primary Behaviour Support, specialist schools, Educational Psychologists and CAMHS are called in to offer support and guidance.

 - Every effort is made to ensure children attend school regularly and achieve well, irrespective of need.
-Exclusion is a last resort, used in exceptional circumstances and only considered when there is a threat to the provision of education or the safety and welfare of children, where rules are persistently broken or where physical or verbal violence is directed at staff.
-(See Behaviour Policy)
+Exclusion is a last resort, used in exceptional circumstances and only considered when there is a threat to the provision of education or the safety and welfare of children, where rules are persistently broken or where physical or verbal violence is directed at staff or children.
+(See Behaviour Policy).

 How will my child be able to contribute their views?